Exploit-Master122/Wavesv6/README.md

 - Sleek & Clean UI
 - Search Bar
 - Themes
-- And a lot more features coming soon...
+- And a lot more features coming soon!!!!

 ## Usage:

-You **cannot** deploy Waves on any static hosting services.
+You **cannot** deploy Waves on any static hosting services like github pages or vercel.

 ## BYOD (Bring Your Own Domain):